betfair/cougar/getting-started.md

 As you can see, all elements have a description tag.
 Currently you must specify this tag, but it may be empty.
 We intend to remove this restriction soon.

 Cougar supports a wide range of datatypes, both simple and complex.
-For more information checkout our [IDL documentation](TODO.html).
+For more information checkout the [IDL reference](bsidl-reference.html).

 Generate your stubs
 -------------------